MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

   outside that scope.

-  For example, if you create a variable that has a private option in the global scope and then run a script, Get-Variable commands in the script do not display the private variable.
+  For example, if you create a variable that has a private option in the global scope and then run a script, `Get-Variable` commands in the script do not display the private variable.
 This occurs even if you use the global scope modifier.

-  You can use the Option parameter of the New-Variable, Set-Variable, New-Alias, and Set-Alias cmdlets to set the value of the Option property to Private.
+  You can use the Option parameter of the `New-Variable`, `Set-Variable`, `New-Alias`, and `Set-Alias` cmdlets to set the value of the Option property to Private.

 - Visibility: The Visibility property of a variable or alias determines whether you can see the item outside the container, such as a module, in which it was